Linear nested Artin approximation theorem for algebraic power series: Introduction

 We also prove (see Theorem \ref{Thm1}) that these two problems are equivalent to the problem of the commutation of two operations: the operation of replacing an ideal by its completion and the operation of replacing an ideal by one of its elimination ideals (see \ref{sep}).

 Finally we mention that the question of Grothendieck has been widely studied in the case of convergent power series rings and it has been shown that the answer is positive for some particular cases (see for instance \cite{A-vdP}, \cite{Ga2}, \cite{E-H}, \cite{Mi}, \cite{Iz} or \cite{To2}).
-One of them, similar to our situation, is the case of a morphism $\phi: \k\{x\}/I\lgw \k\{y\}/J$ where the images of the $x_i$ are algebraic power series and the ideals $I$ and $J$ are prime and generated by algebraic power series (it has been proven in several steps in \cite{To}, \cite{Be}, \cite{Mi} and \cite{Ro1}).
-For this kind of morphisms it is shown that $\phi$ is injective if and only if $\wdh \phi$ is injective.
+One of them, similar to our situation, is the case of a morphism $\phi: \k\{x\}/I\lgw \k\{y\}/J$ where the images of the $x_i$ are algebraic power series and the ideals $I$ and $J$ are prime and generated by algebraic power series.
+For such morphisms it is shown that $\phi$ is injective if and only if $\wdh \phi$ is injective (it has been proven in several steps in \cite{To}, \cite{Be}, \cite{Mi} and \cite{Ro1}).